 Here are a few helpful tips you can take to the bank:

-Designate a “troop treasurer,” that is, one person who is responsible for troop funds and for keeping a daily account of expenditures.
+Designate a “troop treasurer,” that is, one person responsible for troop funds and for keeping a daily account of expenditures.

 Ensure your account comes with a debit card that you can use during activities or trips.
-These transactions are easier to track at the end of the year.
+These transactions are easier to track than cash payments at the end of the year.

 Be prepared and make sure another troop volunteer has a debit card for the troop account in case the main card is lost.